 CONFIDENTIALITY

 The Parties consider the pricing terms of this Agreement to be sensitive commercial information.
 Accordingly, the Parties shall not disclose the pricing terms of this Agreement to any third party unless and to the extent required to make such disclosure by action of a court or other government authority (including but not limited to the New Hampshire Public Utilities Commission and FERC.)
-At the time this Transaction is filed with the FERC, SELLER shall request that FERC afford confidential treatment to such pricing terms; provided that failure of the FERC to accept this Agreement without modification or condition and shall not be a basis for either party to seek termination or modification to this Agreement.
+At the time this Transaction is filed with the FERC (or with any other Agency/Authority), SELLER shall request that FERC (or any other Agency/Authority) afford confidential treatment to such pricing terms; provided that failure of the FERC to accept this Agreement without modification or condition and shall not be a basis for either party to seek termination or modification to this Agreement.

 ARTICLE 17